 What is due diligence?

-Why is it important?
+Why is this important?

 Necessary approvals

-Warranties and representations
+Warranties and Representations

-Seller's declarations
+Seller's Declarations

-Seller's declarations
+Seller's Declarations

 The seller must confirm that the information provided about the company is accurate, for example, that there are no pending disputes or hidden debts.

-Buyer Guarantees
+Buyer's Guarantees

-Indicate the guarantees that the buyer must provide, such as the financial capacity to complete the purchase and the absence of conflicts of interest.
+Indicate the guarantees the buyer must provide, such as the financial capacity to complete the purchase and the absence of conflicts of interest.
 This ensures that the buyer is able to meet its commitments.

-Buyer Guarantees
+Buyer's Guarantees

 The buyer can guarantee that they have the necessary funds to purchase the business and that there are no conflicts of interest that could complicate the transaction.

-Termination terms
+Termination Terms

-Termination conditions
+Termination Conditions

-Termination conditions
+Termination Conditions

 Consequences of termination